 Helping Omega Males

 Sadly, due to their awkwardness and different mentality, a lot of omega males are bullied, which can cause them to develop untreated mental health issues and lash out.
-Society tends to discard omega males and offers them little in the way of empathy.
+Society tends to discard those with omega personalities and offers them little in the way of empathy.
 That’s a shame because younger (and even older) omegas can integrate into the social structure of society with a little help (just like anyone else).
 No one should have to be isolated to the point of snapping or being hopeless.

 While some sites relentlessly pick on or tease Omega types, our goal is actually to help omega males become better with their social skills, not bash them.
 Granted, there is a lot they do that can be smug and humorous.
 But, ultimately, no one should have to suffer bullying or loneliness.